mbabynames search ✿

 Honor Sophia

-Honor ("noble and strong") with Sophia ("wisdom").
+Honor ("honour") with Sophia ("wisdom").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Honor Charlotte

-Honor, meaning "noble and strong", pairs with Charlotte, meaning "free woman".
+Honor, meaning "honour", pairs with Charlotte, meaning "free woman".
 The meanings point in complementary directions.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Bold contrast